 Some of the best things in Watch Dogs 2 are the parodies within the game.
 Ubisoft had no trouble taking shots at things from our world, whether it be the Mayoral candidate Mark Thruss (parodying Presidential elect Donald Trump), or even the Church of New Dawn (a parody of Scientology).
 They even took a moment to make fun of themselves, including the Ubisoft San Francisco office for a mission to uncover a leaked E3 video for a game.
 Watch Dogs 2 represents a great mirror to our real world and offers a lot of interesting perspectives on what these people and companies are capable of.

 Another thing that Watch Dogs 2 captures perfectly is diversity, something San Francisco excels in.
 Throughout the city, players will come across several cultures, races, beliefs, and even LGBT ways of life.
 Even on the team at DedSec, there’s a good amount of diversity within the surprisingly deep cast.
-The character Josh especially stands out as a great addition, as his character has Autism, a mental disorder that actually makes him a valuable asset to the team, showing it off as a strength rather than a weakness.
+The character Josh especially stands out as a great addition, as his character is Autistic, a trait that actually makes him a valuable asset to the team, showing it off as a strength rather than a weakness.
 Kudos to Ubisoft Montreal for including such a diverse world and treating it with such care and tact.

 Jumping to the multiplayer side of things, Watch Dogs 2 handles multiplayer in a way that most games don’t.
 Making a somewhat seamless experience, players can run into each other at times to either work together or against each other.
 Co-op missions can be taken out pretty quickly, as two hackers can always work faster than one.
 Hacker Invasion is a fun little game of hide-and-seek as one player will find the target and commence a download from their bank account.
 The target will then have a set amount of time to find their hacker and they’ll be given the chance to neutralize them and win the invasion.
 Both parties get followers either way so the amount received is based on how many tasks are done within the invasion between both sides.